Stucco Painting12 min read

 Curing is often overlooked but crucial.
 Fresh paint requires time to form a durable film.
 Here are the best practices:

 • Allow 48-72 hours of dry weather after the final coat before heavy rain or sprinklers.
 Humidity slows curing.
+In coastal areas like Half Moon Bay, wait an extra 24 hours.

 • Avoid temperature extremes.
 Paint in temperatures between 50°F and 85°F. Hot sun can cause flash drying, while cold slows curing and may cause poor adhesion.
+If painting during a heatwave, mist the surface with water beforehand to cool it.

 • Don't power wash for 30 days.
 The paint needs time to fully cure and bond.
 Premature washing can strip the finish.
+For light cleaning, use a garden hose with a gentle spray.

 • Inspect for defects after 24 hours: look for runs, sags, missed spots, or thin areas.
 Touch up immediately with the same paint.
+Use a small brush for minor imperfections.

 Frequently Asked Questions